EngineHub/WorldGuard/UPGRADE.md

 ### Improved handling of related flags

 Multiple flags that apply to an event are now evaluated together if they are similar.
 For example, if a player right clicks a bed to sleep in it, both the `USE` and `SLEEP` flag are checked since they are both interaction-related.
 If one of them is `DENY`, then sleeping is denied (remember, `DENY` overrides `ALLOW`).
 If one of them is `ALLOW` and the other is not `DENY`, then sleeping is permitted.

-Only one "category" of flags needs to evaluate to true to permit an action. `DENY` will not cross categories.
-For example, if `BUILD` is deny, it will not override `SLEEP`, so if `SLEEP` is set to `ALLOW`, sleeping will be permitted.
-This is fairly similar to how it worked on WorldGuard 5.

 ### Flag groups now work properly